gaborpelesz/openai_caribbean/predict/README.md

-# Create trest prediction images from Caribbean challenge 'stac' folder
+# Create predictions from test images.

-For generating test results run the following from the projects root directory:
+For generating test results run the following from the repositorys root directory:
 ```bash
 python predict/generate_test_csv.py
 ```

 To be able to run the script you need to place your .h5 file into the model_folder directory.
-The files name must be: **model.h5**
+The models filename must be: **model.h5**